-These are our currently recommended desktop web browsers and configurations.
-In general, we recommend keeping extensions to a minimum; they have privileged access within your browser, require you to trust the developer, can make you stand out, and weaken site isolation.
+These are our currently recommended desktop web browsers and configurations for standard/non-anonymous browsing.
+If you need to browse the internet anonymously, you should use Tor instead.
+In general, we recommend keeping your browser extensions to a minimum; they have privileged access within your browser, require you to trust the developer, can make you stand out, and weaken site isolation.

 Tor Browser is the only way to truly browse the internet anonymously.
 When you use Firefox, we recommend changing the following settings to protect your privacy from certain parties, but all browsers other than Tor Browser will be traceable by somebody in some regard or another.